Animal health

 Actions taken by Bangladesh: Various control measures including inspection, disinfection, control of vectors, movement control, disinfestation, official disposal of carcasses, by-products and waste, surveillance, quarantine, screening have been implemented [reference].

 Actions taken by Bhutan: The authority implemented 3D (Depopulation, Disposal and Disinfection) operation, surveillance, quarantine, movement control, awareness raising, import ban, and encouraged farmers to adopt good pig farming practices [reference1].
-Media wrote that ASF was confirmed in imported pork in March this year through random testing.
-Approximately 67 tonnes of contaminated pork have been stored in cold storages in Phuentsholing, 18 tonnes have already been distributed, of which 8 tonnes were recalled, the rest have already been consumed [reference2].
-The Government is advising farmers not to feed pigs with kitchen/hotel/restaurant waste containing pork and pork products, other kitchen waste should be cooked before feeding pigs, prevent contact between domestic and wild pigs, and stop visitors entering farms [reference3].
-FAO is implementing multi-donor project FVC/GLO/184/MUL in 11 countries including Bhutan to build resilience against threats such as ASF by promoting sustainable farming practices to improve food security, livelihoods, environment and income of rural population through the adoption and promotion of innovative approaches for the better value chain of Special Agricultural Products [reference4].
+The Government is advising people to refrain from illegal importation of pigs and the products, and to farmers not to feed pigs with kitchen/hotel/restaurant waste containing pork and pork products, other kitchen waste should be cooked before feeding pigs, prevent contact between domestic and wild pigs, and stop visitors entering farms [reference2].
+An FAO emergency Technical Cooperation Programme project “Emergency technical assistance to minimize risks and impacts of ASF in Bhutan” TCP/BHU/3905 (E) has been implemented to support Bhutan strengthening national capacity of VS to prevent, detect, and effectively respond to ASF outbreaks and biosecurity practices and its applications in the pig value chain to prevent and contain ASF [reference3].

 Actions taken by Nepal: In response to the ASF outbreaks in Myagdi District in Gandaki Province, authorities requested pig raisers to isolate any ASF suspected pigs and report without delay, and dispose dead pigs by burial [reference1], according to media.
 The Directorate of Livestock and Fisheries Development of Bagmati Province has sent a letter to the local level and requested them to carry out awareness programs; while authorities in Lalitpur District under the province started alerting farmers about the disease [reference2], according to media.

 Actions taken by India: The Department of Animal Husbandry & Dairying (DAHD) released the Disease Control Strategy Plan in June 2020 as guidance for State / UT Governments for ASF prevention, control and containment [reference1].
 Individual ASF detected area implements control measures with reference to the guidance.
 India has released the statistics on the number of pigs lost due to ASF by state during 2022 -2023 [reference2].
-In Nagaland State, Kohima District has declared the infected and the surveillance zones in Kidima Village; bans on the slaughter of pigs, import and export of pigs and piglets, and transportation of pigs and pork have been imposed [reference3].
-Mizoram State declared various villages and localities in Champhai, Aizawl, Saitual, Lawngtlai, Khawzawl and Serchhip districts as infected areas and imposed the prohibition of pig export and import from/to infected areas, besides the sale or slaughter of both healthy and sick pigs within infected areas [reference4, reference5, reference6, reference7, reference8, reference9, reference10, reference11, reference12, referece13].
-According to media, the Mizoram state government has so far compensated about 2 500 pig raisers for pig losses due to ASF and has requested additional compensation from the central government to additional families [reference14].
+Mizoram State declared various villages and localities in ASF affected districts as infected areas and imposed the prohibition of pig export and import from/to infected areas, the sale or slaughter of both healthy and sick pigs within infected areas [reference3, reference4, reference5, reference6, reference7, reference8, reference9, reference10, reference11, referece12].
+The import of pigs and piglets from neighbouring states and countries has been banned; and provided compensation to several hundred families for the loss of pigs, according to media [reference13].

 FAO's recommendation